-- Soothing: Shape zen-like language using longer sentences.
+- Soothing: Use relaxing language with longer sentences.
 Vocabulary can come from yoga and meditation — words like “resonates, vibrations, harmony, universe..”

 - Hard-driving: Short, punchy sentences.
 Fragments OK.
 Every third or fourth paragraph should be a single sentence containing a strong idea.
 Use language that relates to sports as well as business, like “Winning, crushing goals, teamwork, step up to the plate, hit it outta the park…”